Dobatymo/lmdb-python-dbm/readme.md

 # lmdbm

-This is a Python dbm interface style wrapper around lmdb.
+This is a Python DBM interface style wrapper around LMDB (Lightning Memory-Mapped Database).
-This is especially useful on Windows, where otherwise `dbm.dumb` is the default.
+This is especially useful on Windows, where otherwise `dbm.dumb` is the default `dbm` database.

+## Install
+- `pip install lmdbm`